 A charioteer in a large mosaic of the palaestra

 Chariot races were always very popular in Rome, second only to the gladiatorial combats and these two forms of entertainment were often depicted in mosaics.
 A mosaic found in the outskirts of Rome and which is dated approximately as those of Villa del Casale shows the dramatic effects of gladiatorial combats with some gruesome details.
 The landlord of the villa was fond of chariot races and perhaps he was even involved in them as owner of a stable.
-When theatres and amphitheatres were closed at the initiative of St. Augustine and other bishops, chariot races became even more popular, not only at Constantinople where a large Hippodrome stood near the Imperial Palace, but also in the provinces as a VIth century mosaic found at Gafsa, in today's southern Tunisia, demonstrates.
+When theatres and amphitheatres were closed at the initiative of St. Augustine and other bishops, chariot races became even more popular, not only in Constantinople where a large Hippodrome stood near the Imperial Palace, but also in the provinces as a VIth century mosaic found at Gafsa, in today's southern Tunisia, demonstrates.

 Palaestra: (left) the "spina" (thorn, the raised area around which the chariots raced) of Circus Maximus; (right) crowd watching the race